 Leftover Roast Chicken Soup with Roasted Vegetables

-This soup is the solution to using up all of the extra vegetables from the roast as well as the leftover chicken.
-It’s a hearty soup and will warm your body right up on a cold day.
+This Roast Chicken soup is the solution to using up all of the extra vegetables as well as the leftover chicken.
+It's a hearty soup and will warm your body right up on a cold day.
 If your family devours the meat from the roast chicken then you may need to add in a few extra chicken breasts, but since I cook for a family of 2.5 we always have leftovers.
 We like to serve it with this Moroccan Chicken Salad but I leave the chicken off since the soup is like a meal in itself.

 Leftover Roast Chicken Soup with Roasted Vegetables